-- 7.1 Adhere to the provisions of the Environmental Protection (Water Quality) Regulations, 2000. - Maintain the integrity of the existing waterways at all times.
-Discharges from sediment ponds or the operation into the Mazaruni and Turtruba Rivers and surrounding environment shall be in accordance with the Guyana National Bureau of Standards Interim Guidelines for Industrial Effluent Discharge into the Environment (IFC), US EPA and World Bank Water Quality Standards.
-The following maximum allowable limits shall not be exceeded:
+- 7.1 Adhere to the provisions of the Environmental Protection (Water Quality) Regulations, 2000. - 7.2 Maintain the integrity of the existing waterways at all times.
+Discharges from sediment ponds or the operation into the Mazuruni River and surrounding environment should be in accordance with the Guyana National Bureau of Standards Interim Guidelines for Industrial Effluent Discharge into the Environment (IFC), US EPA and World Bank Water Quality Standards.
+The following maximum allowable limits should not be exceeded:

 Parameter(s) Maximum Allowable Limits Frequency of Monitoring

 pH 5.0 - 9.0 Bi- Annual

 Temperature <40°C Bi- Annual

 Biological Oxygen Demand (BOD) <50 mg/L Bi- Annual

 Chemical Oxygen Demand (COD < 250 mg/L Bi- Annual

 Total Suspended Solids (TSS) <50 mg/L Bi- Annual

 Oil and Grease (O&G) <20 mg/L Bi- Annual

-Turbidity (NTU) <30 NTU Bi- Annual
+Turbidity (NTU) <50mg/L Bi- Annual

 Total coliform < count/100ml Bi- Annual

 N as NH 3 <50mg/L Bi- Annual

-E. Coli <0 count per 100 ml Bi- Annual

-Total Dissolved Solids (TDS) <200 mg/L Bi- Annual

-- 7.3 Monitor the water quality for the parameters listed in above 7.2 above on a biannual basis, (once in the wet season and once in the dry season).
-Grab samples shall be obtained from the following sample points: - a) Fifteen (15) meters Upstream of all final discharge point(s) and at Mazaruni River (Upstream); - b) Small Creek (close to northern boundary of the QL); - c) Mouth of Barabara River:
+Monitor the water quality for the parameters listed in above 7.2 above within the Mazuruni River on a biannual basis, (once in the wet season and once in the dry season).

+And also;

+a) At the point of discharge from the quarry into sediment ponds;

+16. Jahra